skylersaleh/SkyEmu/README.md

 - 100% Passes all ArmWrestler Tests
 - 100% Passes all FuzzARM tests
 - 100% Passes arm.gba and thumb.gba
-- Passes 1860/1920 GBA Suite timing tests when utilizing the original Nintendo GBA BIOS (the bundled BIOS is less accurate)
+- Passes 1920/1920 GBA Suite timing tests when utilizing the official Nintendo GBA BIOS (SkyEmu is the first, and currently only emulator that is able to pass these tests).
 - Full instruction pipeline and prefetch emulation

 **GB**: